If you cry, "Mocco" will come!? Investigating the mystery of trauma among children in Tsugaru [Aomori Prefecture]

 During the Kamakura period, the Yuan Dynasty (Mongol Empire) invaded Japan twice, in 1274 (Bun'ei War) and 1281 (Kōan War)

-the Mongol Invasions , this was a major incident that is taught in Japanese history classes.
-At the time, Tsushima and Iki, which are now part of Nagasaki Prefecture, were remote islands and therefore became the front line of defense, with villages being burned and many residents massacred.
+The Mongol invasions, a major event taught in Japanese history classes, saw Tsushima and Iki, now part of Nagasaki Prefecture, become the front lines of defense due to their remote island location.
+Villages were burned and many residents were massacred.

-Furthermore, there are many families in the Tsugaru region that bear the surname "Tsushima," and it is said that "people from Tsushima who fled the damage caused by the Mongol invasions drifted north and eventually settled in Tsugaru."
+Furthermore, there are many families in the Tsugaru region who bear the surname "Tsushima," and"people from Tsushima who fled the Mongol invasions drifted north and settled in Tsugaru."it is said that

 Oral legends from refugees of the Yuan (Mongol Empire) invasion of Sakhalin